dolittle-obsolete/Learning/Documentation/getting-started/typescript.md

 * [Docker](https://www.docker.com/products/docker-desktop)

 ### Setup a TypeScript project
 Setup a TypeScript NodeJS project using your favorite package manager.
-For this tutorial we use NPM.
+For this tutorial we use npm.

 ```shell
 $ npm init